ONEARMY/community-platform/CONTRIBUTING.md

 - frontend: http://localhost:3000

-#### Option 2
+#### Emulator based backend

-This option is slightly more complicated but allows you to run the frontend and backend system locally (except sending emails.)
+This option is slightly more complicated but allows you to run the frontend and backend system locally (except for sending emails.)

 This setup is: